litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ### Load Balancing Controller Arguments

-There are additional LiteSpeed Kubernetes ADC Controller arguments which are specific to modifying the operation of the load balancer specifically.
+There are additional LiteSpeed Kubernetes Ingress Controller arguments which are specific to modifying the operation of the load balancer specifically.
 Most noteworthy are the `--lslb-affinity` and `--lslb-strategy` arguments but all of the following are important in modifying the load balancing of the controller.
 Note that they are specifically designed to give you the features available in the Load Balancer configuration, Clusters tab.

 | Name | Description | Value |
 | - | - | - |